-Board policy KCD was presented for 1st read at the February 10th board work session.
-There have been changes since February 10th which are reflected in blue font and strike through of text.
+Board policy KCD will be presented at the February 10th board work session for 1st read.
 A copy of the proposed, model and current version of this policy is attached.
+Recommendations are shown in red text with deletions noted by strikethrough of text.